ProjectPythia/.github/.github/ISSUE_TEMPLATE/update-external-links-gallery.md

 description: '' # A brief description of the resource.
 authors: # Mulitiple authors are supported, add each author separately.
   - name: '' # The name of the first author.
-    affiliation: '' # The affiliation of the authors / first author (more appropriate than name if a large team worked on the resource).
+    institution: '' # The institution of the authors / first author (more appropriate than name if a large team worked on the resource).
-    affiliation_url: '' # The URL link to the affiliation website.
+    institution_url: '' # The URL link to the institution website.
     email: '' # The author's email, if publically available.
   - name: '' # The name of the second+ author.
-    affiliation: ''
+    institution: ''
-    affiliation_url: ''
+    institution_url: ''
     email: ''
 tags: # Replace or delete the "unspecified" tag for each section with keywords associated with the resource.
 Multi-word tags should be entered with a space between the words (i.e. not joined with a `-`).
   packages: